-Fillings at Shenton Park Family Dental
+Dental Fillings in Shenton Park

 If you have a small cavity, a white composite filling is the best way to repair the area.
 These restorations rebuild the lost tooth structure while sealing out new bacterial infections, halting the spread of decay.

-Common symptoms of tooth decay include
+Common symptoms of tooth decay include:

 The only way to truly diagnose decay and how extensive it is, is to have our dentist examine and possibly X-ray the tooth.
 From there we’ll be able to tell the depth of the cavity and plan the best course of therapy.
 As long as it’s small enough, a filling will likely be the only thing that you need.